-Doorstep criminals call on unsuspecting households offering convincing deals to try to get you to agree to having work carried out.
+Doorstep criminals (also know as rogue traders, cowboy builders, building and gardening scammers) cold call on unsuspecting households offering convincing deals to try to get you to agree to having work carried out.
 We know that if you accept work from a doorstep criminal you'll pay much more than you intended for very poor, unnecessary and sometimes dangerous work.

 Doorstep criminals rarely provide paperwork so they can't be traced once they've left your home.
 Names, addresses and business details are often false and telephone numbers don't get answered.
 They have no interest in doing work properly, their only concern is getting the cash and disappearing before Trading Standards or the Police can catch up with them.

 To stop doorstep criminals from scamming you, remember that you must never: